Inline Critical CSS: Cut Your FCP in Half – BuiltToWinWeb

 • Reset / normalize (box-sizing, margins).

-• Font face declarations for headings (not body fonts).
+• Font declarations for headings (not body fonts).

 • Hero layout (display, position, width).